 Special weekend working rules for shop and betting workers

 Under the Employment Rights Act 1996, there are special rules in place relating to Sunday working for retail and betting shop workers, including workers on race tracks.
-Under these statutory provisions, staff in England and Wales cannot be compelled to work on a Sunday if:
+Under these statutory provisions, workers are protected from being required to work Sundays if:

 The statutory provisions for Sunday working also provide that any shop and betting worker who is contractually required to work on Sundays, whether or not as a result of previously giving an opting-in notice, may give their employer written notice that they object to Sunday working.
 This means that any worker required to work Sundays, even if they’re not classed as an automatically protected worker, can provide a signed and dated written notice of objection.
 This is known as opting-out, where again, any contractual provision that contradicts the statutory right of an opted-out shop or betting worker will be unenforceable.

-The Sunday working provisions do not apply to anyone who has been contracted to work only on a Sunday.
-For all other shop and betting workers required to work Sundays, they can opt out of Sunday working at any time by giving 3 months’ notice, although a worker who decides to opt-out must continue to work on Sundays during this notice period if required to do so.
+The Sunday working provisions do not apply to workers who were specifically contracted to work only on Sundays.
+For all other shop and betting workers required to work Sundays, they can opt out of Sunday working at any time by providing their employer with written notice of at least three months.
+During this notice period, they must continue to work Sundays if required.

 The employer is under a statutory duty to provide every shop and betting worker who is or may be required by their employment contract to work on Sundays with a written statement explaining the right to opt-out.
 They must provide this within 2 months of the person starting work.
 If the employer fails to provide a written statement informing new-starters of their statutory right, and the worker decides to opt-out, the notice period to do so will be reduced from 3 months to 1 month.
 However, if a worker does decide to opt out, the employer is not under any obligation to offer that person extra work on other days instead.